isabella232/bas-style-kit/README.md

 * Compile `less/bas-style-kit.less` into `dist/css/bas-style-kit.css` and `documentation/end-users/dist/css/bas-style-kit.css`
 * Run compiled CSS through [autoprefixer](https://github.com/postcss/autoprefixer)
+* Run compiled CSS through [csslint](http://csslint.net/) - see the *linting* sub-section for more information
 * Include [CSS source maps](http://blog.teamtreehouse.com/introduction-source-maps) for this compiled CSS file in both locations

+#### CSS linting

+Compiled CSS is ran through the same linting tools Boostrap uses, and with the same settings.

+Errors are reported when running the appropriate gulp task and outputted to the terminal.

+##### Known errors

+These errors are known and accepted for the reasons given here:

+* `margin-left: 0%;`
+  * Breaks the *no units for zero values* rule.
+  * This value is calculated by a mixin and there is therefore no way to remove the unit if a result is `0`.

 ### Documentation